alexander-hergert/devjobs-web-app/README.md

 ![Home](/frontend/public/home.png)

 On the Rootpage of the application the app is fetching existing jobs from the database and renders the job components.
-On top is a filter functionality tofilter the jobs.
+On top is a filter functionality to filter the jobs.
 The app can be displayed in light and dark mode.
 Clicking on the job components will link you to the details of the jobs.